Tasty Hard Rock Hotel in Las Vegas

 And for the indoor entertainment scene there are the Vanity and Body English nightclubs, concert venues Vinyl and The Joint as well as live bands for Friday Night at the Pool.
 Of course, for those who like to gamble, there’s plenty of casino action.

 After a night of playing hard, you might feel like getting room service.
-Luckily, the Hard Rock delivers with an outstanding breakfast.
+Luckily, the Hard Rock delivers an outstanding breakfast.
 Just about anything you want, delivered hot and tasty.
-We had a full blown eggs, sausage and bacon platter and tried their biscuits and sausage gravy.
+We had a full-blown eggs, sausage, and bacon platter and tried their biscuits and sausage gravy.
 Everything was delicious.

 There’s so much variety in the restaurants at the Hard Rock complex that we’d venture to say you can find just about anything that you’ve got a taste for there.
 We had to try a few for ourselves.